Here’s another one, this time from Procenic P8. What makes this 2-in-1 stick vacuum stand out?

 Proscenic says that the vacuum body (except the motor – where the trigger is) and bin are washable.
 This makes it easy to deep clean these parts if you need to.
 But make sure that these are fully dry before charging it.

 This versatile vacuum comes with a 12-month warranty.

 In terms of suction, the Proscenic P8 has enough of it to cleaning bare floors like tile or hardwood.
 I reckon that it’ll have the same performance as the Dibea C17 so expect a capable floor cleaning tool.

 However, edge cleaning won’t be as good because the brush roll does not extend to the edges.

 It will also struggle a bit on large piles of dirt – this is what separates the Dyson V8 and Shark IONFlex thanks to the soft roller head.

 Even with the soft bristles, the Proscenic P8 is can clean surface dirt on carpet.
 But do not expect this to deep clean.
 And it’ll only be able to clean on low pile carpet.

-Unfortunately, you won’t be able to use this on thicker pile carpet because it lacks agitation and power.
+Unfortunately, you won’t be able to use this on a thicker pile carpet because it lacks agitation and power.